KonstantinVerenev/KonstantinVerenev/README.md

 ### Hello 🖐

   My name is Konstantin.
-I'm a Software Engineer from iTechArt.
+I'm a Front-end Engineer from bweb.studio.